-When you’ve been into 40k since the game come out and the engagement with the hobby has ebbed and flowed with time you begin to forget what you read and when and whether it was something that has been warped by the passage of time.
+When you’ve been into 40k since the game came out and your engagement with the hobby has ebbed and flowed with time, you begin to forget what you read and when and indeed whether the memory of that was something that has been warped by the passage of time.
 Anyway at some point back in the day, I’m fairly sure that one of the traits of the Night Lords were plenty of jump pack equipped marines.

 Having been slaughtered at the hands of some jumpy Ultramarines in Games Workshop Norwich in the late 1990s it was clear that I needed some, so I’ve gradually being amassing units.
 One was actually painted previously, but needs an overhaul and thus those below are the first unit.
 Yes, another ten man squad.

 These came out of a job lot of figures I acquired and were preassembled and primed in chaos black.
 I liked the poses and the terror squad heads so they went straight to paint, no mods.

 Five of the troops are equipped with chainswords and bolt pistols.
 I can live with that, there’s going to be plenty of variety so I can live without chainaxes on this occasion.